crocs-muni/usable-cert-validation/_guides/openssl_cert-transparency.md

 </div></div>
 <div class="section"><div class="container" markdown="1">

-## 3. Create and initialize a structure containg CT policy
+## 3. Create and initialize a structure containing a CT policy

 The last step before SCTs can be validated is the creation of a policy evaluation context structure called `CT_POLICY_EVAL_CTX`.
-OpenSSL uses this structure to evaluate whether individual SCT fulfils a Certificate Transparency (CT) policy.
+OpenSSL uses this structure to evaluate whether individual SCT fulfills a Certificate Transparency (CT) policy.

 ```c
 /* Initialize empty CT POLICY structure. */